ursatile/css4eng/202-the-css-color-model.md

 By the way, you might have learned in school that the primary colours are red, yellow and blue... that's true when you're mixing paint, or printer ink, because when you're working with paint or ink you're starting with a bright white surface, like a blank sheet of paper, and then making it darker.
 This is known as a subtractive color model; children mixing paint in school tend to use red, yellow and blue, while printer ink mixes cyan, magenta, and yellow.
 Screens and projectors use an *additive* colour model: you start with black and make it brighter by adding different colours of light until you get the colour you want.

-So... you can get pretty much any colour you like on a computer screen, by specifying how much red, how much green, and how much blue.
+So... you can get pretty much any colour you like on a computer screen, by specifying how much red, how much green, and how much blue to mix together.

+Next question, then: how do you specify that?
+Most modern computers use 24-bit colour; we get eight bits for each of the red, green and blue channels, and eight bits is enough to count from zero up to two hundred and fifty five.

+That gives us sixteen million, seven hundred and seventy seven thousand, two hundred and sixteen different possible colours.
+Which sounds like a lot... but it's actually a bit of a hack;